risul3/risul3.github.io/fintech/architecture-distributed-systems.md

 ---
-layout: article
-title: Fintech Architecture & Distributed Financial Systems: Designing for Money, Scale, and Trust
+title: "Fintech Architecture & Distributed Financial Systems: Designing for Money, Scale, and Trust"
 description: A complete, in-depth guide for engineers and tech leads
 ---